 Dealing with insurance plans can be challenging, especially when you are already stressed and worried about mental health issues you or a loved one are experiencing.
-For this reason, it is best to understand your benefits before you need to use them, if at all possible.

 If you are paying for therapy with insurance, you must have a “covered” diagnosis.
 Additionally, insurance companies will limit the number of sessions they pay for in a calendar year so it is important to check with your insurance provider.

 Your health records may limit your ability to qualify for health or life insurance or require that you pay substantially higher premiums in the future?
 The personal details of therapy are often entered into a database called the Medical Information Bureau (MIB) by your insurance company.
 The medical information on over 16 million people is currently housed in this database.
 Other providers, insurance companies and even non-medical services like personnel departments may have access to this information for the purposes of evaluating you.

 You (not a managed care panel) are making decisions about your treatment.
 Many insurance companies provide payment only for certain approaches of therapy (short-term and problem-focused) and many others won't pay for family therapy, even when the client is a child and the parents are vital to the therapeutic process.
 Obviously, it is in the best interest of the insurance company to pay as little as possible for services, work only with the same group of providers rather than a broad range of specialists and to end therapy as quickly as possible.
 None of their motives address the best interest of the client.